Therapies are based on clinical need and length of stay. Some therapies may incur an additional fee.

 We believe wellness in the mind and spirit are very much related to wellness in the body.
 During residential drug rehab, fitness and healthy lifestyle education is integrated into treatment.
 Clients can participate in a number of fitness activities that promote self-care and physical and emotional healing.
-Depending on the facility, this may include visits to our onsite gym, fitness classes, ropes course activities, hikes in the woods and sports like tennis or basketball.
+Depending on the facility, this may include gym visits, fitness classes, ropes course activities or sports.
 Our goal is to make fitness fun, low pressure, inspirational and engaging.

 Adventure-based therapy uses a variety of carefully designed group initiatives and activities to cultivate trust and communication while developing team-building, problem-solving and decision-making skills.
 The Ranch’s adventure therapy programs work to identify trust issues, improve interpersonal communications skills, cultivate and promote leadership skills and promote personal responsibility.

 Our ropes course is an adventure-based therapy that builds trust, self-efficacy, and problem-solving skills using high ropes.
 Clients are able to address fears and view ropes course exercises as metaphors for challenging situations in their lives.

 The concept of the medicine wheel or healing circle is one that spans human history and multiple cultures from all over the world.
 A Native American healing tradition, the medicine wheel is a path to spirituality and a symbolic representation of the cycles of life and the mysteries of the universe.
 It is a means to balance, knowledge, connection and empowerment.
 The medicine wheel is a place to meditate, pray, reflect, contemplate, gain insight and strengthen one’s connection with the totality of all life.